lyticus/documentation/docs/tracker/integrations/vue.md

 # Vue integration

 ::: tip
-Lyticus has been tested with Vue version 2.6.10 and above.
+Lyticus has been tested with Vue version 2.6.10.
 :::

 ## Example configuration